nerdfiles/hypermedia-orientation/index.md

 # Metaproblems to sell more problems

+Abstract Link Relations (or, elsewhere said: "non-standard link relations" hypothesized to bear truth, if not the sentence-subject, from immanent algebraic and algorithmic structure of strings of link relation; think medium specificity a la Fazi).
+Other examples?

+1. XDIMessages
+2. Any terminal commands
+3. YUML
+4. ASCII
+5. Modal FOL (S5, S4, doxastic logics, epistemic logics, temporal logics, etc.)
+6. Sheet music (and degradations: guitar tabs, etc.)

+Non-standard Link Relation concerns how we transindividuate affordances through metasymbolic expression of interiority/exteriority, universality/particiularity, relata-specificty insofar as we define pre-configuration, pre-organizational structure immanent to mechanism and mechanism-independent structure, properties, tendency and capacity in metacomputational and non-metacomputational procedure.

+# Metaproblems to sell more problems

+There is of course a "cache" that resides in various intermediaries: we may systematically analyze these strings using "context units" (in much the same way the "Context Object" improved on the Event Loop Design Pattern[co]).

+# Metaproblems to sell more problems

 <blockquote><p>The net was then tested for its ability to detect this
 grammatical structure with strings that were not in the training set.
 The net correctly predicted what the legal continuations of novel input strings would